 You can use the log file integrity validation as an aid in your IT security and auditing processes.

 Q: How do I enable CloudTrail log file integrity validation?

-You can enable the CloudTrail log file integrity validation feature from the AWS Management Console, AWS CLI or AWS SDKs.
+You can enable the CloudTrail log file integrity validation feature from the Amazon Management Console, Amazon CLI or Amazon SDKs.

 Q: What happens once I turn on the log file integrity validation feature?

 Once you turn on the log file integrity validation feature, CloudTrail will deliver digest files on an hourly basis.
 The digest files contain information about the log files that were delivered to your Amazon S3 bucket, hash values for those log files, digital signatures for the previous digest file, and the digital signature for the current digest file in the Amazon S3 metadata section.
 For more information about digest files, digital signatures and hash values, go to CloudTrail documentation.

 Q: Where are the digest files delivered to?

 The digest files are delivered to the same Amazon S3 bucket where your log files are delivered to.
 However, they are delivered to a different folder so that you can enforce granular access control policies.
 For details, refer to the digest file structure section of the CloudTrail documentation.